 Mrs. Raaz’s aptitude for banking gained her an impressive and respected reputation across the Midwest.
 As the first female banker in Iowa, she was renowned for recognizing the faces and signatures of virtually every businessman and employee in Valley Junction.
 Legend has it she never cashed a check that was not genuine during her 15 years as cashier.

 In addition to managing the bank, Mr. Raaz was also very involved in other aspects of life in the small town.
 He helped organize the local independent school district, of which he served as treasurer for 14 years, was involved in several fraternal organizations and was well recognized for his philanthropic work.

-The story of how Mr. and Mrs. Raaz enriched their community has become ingrained in the West Bank identity, and we continue to conduct business according to the values they established 125 years ago.
+The story of how Mr. and Mrs. Raaz enriched their community has become ingrained in the West Bank identity, and we will continue to conduct business according to the values they established over 125 years ago.